Introduction to Social Work Law

 Children's Rights and Safeguarding Children and Young People

-This module will examine the historical and cultural issues in relation to both the Safeguarding of Children and Young People and their rights.
-It will examine the relevant legislation and policy in relation to both areas and evaluate the current Safeguarding Agenda and implementation of Rights in the UK.
+This module will examine historical, cultural and ethical issues in relation to both the safeguarding of children and young people and their rights.
+It will examine the relevant legislation and policy in relation to both areas and evaluate the current safeguarding agenda and implementation of rights in the UK.
 The cross cultural context of both areas will also be discussed.

 It will be a relevant to practitioners working with children across a range of health, social and educational settings.